Purchases made through links earn us a small commission, at no extra cost to you.

 - Eight million people visit Schönbrunn Palace, park and its attractions each year.

 Tips for Visiting Schönbrunn Palace

-- Ticket sales start at 8:15 am and last admission is 30 minutes before closing time.
+- Last admission is 45 minutes before closing time.

 - Park gates open daily at 6:30 am.
 Dogs are not allowed in the park.